Climate Hawks Vote: History

 "Climate hawk" is a term often used to describe people who work for aggressive steps regarding climate change and clean energy.
 The group seeks out those politicians who support pricing carbon, ending the use of coal, and deploying renewable energy, particularly solar and wind energy.

 Co-founder and chair RL Miller is an activist, blogger, and chair of the California Democratic Party's environmental caucus.
-The other founder is Hunter Cutting, Director of Strategic Communications at Climate Nexus.
+The other founders are Hunter Cutting, Director of Strategic Communications at Climate Nexus, and journalist and climate activist Brad Johnson.

 The group was founded out of Miller's frustration that parts of the Democratic Party support fossil fuel.
 Miller states that within the party, "You don't speak out for restricting a woman's right to choose.
 You don't speak out for the Koch brothers.
 Yet at the same time, we've got plenty of people within the Democratic Party who think it is perfectly okay to speak out in support of coal."
 Miller has cited Montana Governor Brian Schweitzer, "an open cheerleader for coal," as a motivating factor in the creation of the group.